Nikita Mikhalkov – greatest Russian filmmaker

 Nikita Mikhalkov is the greatest living Russian filmmaker, well known actor, and head of the Russian cinematographic union.

-Nikita Sergeyevich was born on October 21, 1945, Moscow.
-His father Sergei Mikhalkov was the prominent Soviet writer, who wrote the lyrics of the Soviet national anthem.
-Nikita’s mother, the poetess Natalia Konchalovskaya, was the daughter of the avant-garde artist Pyotr Konchalovsky and granddaughter of another outstanding painter, Vasily Surikov.
+The boy was born on October 21, 1945, Moscow.
+His father, prominent Soviet writer Sergei Mikhalkov, is the author of the famous children’s story Uncle Stepa and hymns of the USSR and Russia.
+Nikita’s mother, poetess Natalia Konchalovskaya, was the daughter of the avant-garde artist Pyotr Konchalovsky and granddaughter of another outstanding painter, Vasily Surikov.

 In 1996, he was the head of the jury at the 46th Berlin International Film Festival.

 In 1999 his film The Barber of Siberia appeared on the screens and in 2007 the film 12 was released.
 You know, almost all his films received honorary awards.
 One of the last roles of Nikita Sergeevich were in the films Dead Man’s Bluff, It Doesn’t Hurt Me, State Councilor.

 On September 8, 2007 Mikhalkov was awarded a Special Lion for Overall Work at Venice Film Festival.